 Please include how you’ve incorporated youth and parent voice into planning your proposal and how their input will continue to be incorporated in your programming.

-If your afterschool program received ESSER Collaborative grant dollars, how will this grant help maintain or further develop your afterschool/summer programming?
+If your afterschool program received ESSER Collaborative ELO grant dollars, how will this grant help maintain or further develop your afterschool/summer programming?

 Please indicate if your program plans to apply for a 21st CCLC grant in the future.